movementlabsxyz/movement-docs/docs/devs/followerNode_from_docker_file.md

 ## Restoration script

 The HOME directory is the directory where the `.movement` folder is located.
-It should be in `/home/ubuntu` or `/home/ssm-user` folder depending on you OS.
+It should be in `/home/ubuntu` or `/home/ssm-user` folder depending on your OS.
 In the Home directory create a new script file call `restoration.sh` and copy past this content using `nano` or `vi`:

 ```